tuengominh/tuengominh.github.io/_assignments/week-03-computer-controlled-cutting.md

 <li>Use <code>projection(cut=true)</code> to flatten the set of pieces</li>
 <li>Render and export to .dxf</li>
 </ul>
-<p>In order to test the kerf and joint clearance, I directly used 2 hexagon pieces in my design and proceeded with these following values: 3.95mm, 3.90mm, 3.85mm, 3.80mm.</p>
+<p>In order to test the kerf and joint clearance, I directly used 2 hexagon pieces in my design and proceeded with these following values of kerf width: 0.05mm, 0.1mm, 0.15mm, 0.2mm.</p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-03/openscad-2.png" class="img-fluid w-100"/>
 <p></p>
 <h6>Kerf Test and Final Cut</h6>